Esmond, Forbes and Gordon gas fields: Production

-By 1995 Esmond had produced around 8.5 x 109 standard cubic metres.
+By 1995 Esmond had produced around 8.5 billion standard cubic metres.
 That was about 93% of the recoverable reserves in the reservoir.

 Later developments

 Decommissioning was approved in 1993-5; the Forbes platform was recovered to shore in 1993, the Esmond and Gordon installations were taken to a yard in the Netherlands for dismantling in 1995.

 The 24-inch Esmond to Bacton pipeline was known as the Esmond Transmission System (ETS).
 Following decommissioning of Esmond in 1995 the pipeline was reconfigured and reused to transport gas from Tyne and Trent fed by a 20-inch pipeline.
 The 37 km northerly part of the ETS was disconnected.
 The remainder was renamed EAGLES East Anglia Gas And Liquids Evacuation System Pipeline.
 Tyne production ceased in 2015.
 The Cygnus gas field has used the pipeline since 2016.

 There are proposals to use the Esmond reservoir for carbon dioxide storage.